delphic-digital/Skeletor.docs/content/overview/javascript.md

 */
 ```

-Inside `components` will be your sites custom requirejs modules.
+Inside the `components` folder will be your sites custom requirejs modules.

 * `common` folder contains components that are global and be concatenated to the main.js when built.
 * other components will be standalone and won't be concatenated with the main (common) JS.
 These can be loaded directly with the HTML.